ropellad/LDD3-Notes/Chapter__12_PCI_Drivers.md

 The statement above creates a new local variable called `__mod_pci_device_table` that points to the list of `struct pci_device_id`.
 In the kernel build process, the depmod program searches all modules for the symbol `__mod_pci_device_table`.
 If that symbol is found, it pulls the data out of the moduleand adds it to the file /lib/modules/KERNEL_VERSION/modules.pcimap.
 After depmod completes, all PCI devices that are supported by modules in the kernel are listed together with their module names in that file.
 When the kernel tells the hotplug system that a new PCI device has been found, the hotplug system uses the modules.pcimap file to find the proper driver to load.

-# %% What if two modules could be a driver for a device?
-How does the kernel decide which driver to use?

 ### Registering a PCI Driver

 To be registered with the kernel, all PCI drivers must create the `struct pci_driver` structure.
 This structure has function callbacks and variables that describe the PCI driver to the PCI core.
 You should know about the following fields in the struct: